segrelab/comets-manual/docs/multispeciesgrowthexchange.md

 This action allows visualization of the nutrient abundances, shown in Figure 1b below.

-These results, along with directly examining the nutrient abundances in mediaLogMat, allow us to infer that M. extorquens and S. oneidensis initially grew to high abundances on D-glucose and L-alanine, rapidly outcompeting the remaining organisms.
-We are also able to observe low growth of multiple other organisms, such as S. boydii and Z. mobilis, which peak upon exhausting D-glucose at hour 6.
+These results, along with directly examining the nutrient abundances in mediaLogMat, allow us to infer that *M. extorquens* and *S. oneidensis* initially grew to high abundances on D-glucose and L-alanine, rapidly outcompeting the remaining organisms.
+We are also able to observe low growth of multiple other organisms, such as *S. boydii* and *Z. mobilis*, which peak upon exhausting D-glucose at hour 6.
 When both primary resources are exhausted between hours 6 and 7, the abundance of all organisms begins to decay.

 Obtain the metabolites secreted, absorbed, and exchanged by each organism using the getSecAbsExcMets function.